Alimov-8/java-projects/README.md

     change volume and  switch on or off mobile

     # 3 DoM Application ☀️☔️❄️
-    1. Department of Meteorology (DoM) has decided to develop application (DoM_Application) to re00000cord year wise climatic information of cities in country.
+    - Department of Meteorology (DoM) has decided to develop application (DoM_Application) to record year wise climatic information of cities in country.
     Functional requirements of DoM_Application are as follows:

     Menu driven Java program to implement DoM_Application using following class diagram.
     Menu must have following options.
      1. Maintain city wise hourly (00:00  to 23:00 ) temperature information.
      2. Maintain city wise yearly (from January to December) rainfall information.
      3. Display yearly climate data for city.